-Awario is a social listening tool that monitors social media networks, news, blogs, forums, and the Web for mentions of a given keyword.
+Awario (developed by my company) is a social listening tool that monitors social media networks, news, blogs, forums, and the Web for mentions of a given keyword.
 It's a big help when you're trying to understand more about the market and your competition.

 Create alerts for your main competitors (just like you would with Google Alerts) and wait for Awario to collect the data.
 The data will show you how much people talk about your competitors, how that has changed over time, what the prevailing sentiment behind the talk is (positive, negative, or neutral), and where the talk happens—in which languages, geographical locations, and social media networks.